actyvystom/cloudinary-demo/README.md

 import cloudinary from "cloudinary";
 import formidable from "formidable";

-export const config = {
+// formidable does not work with the default api settings o Next.js, so we disable the bodyParser via config export const config = {
   api: {
     bodyParser: false
   }
 };

-cloudinary.config({
+// set the cloudinary config to use your environment variables cloudinary.config({
   cloud_name: process.env.CLOUDINARY_CLOUD_NAME,
   api_key: process.env.CLOUDINARY_API_KEY,
   api_secret: process.env.CLOUDINARY_SECRET
 });

-export default async function handler(request, response) {
+// define our async handler function export default async function handler(request, response) {
-  switch (request.method) {
+  // we only look for POST request method switch (request.method) {
     case "POST":
-      await new Promise((resolve, reject) => {
+      // we wrap our POST data handling in a Promise to support correct handling of our async method await new Promise((resolve, reject) => {
-        const form = formidable({});
+        // initializing a new (empty) formidable form which we use to const form = formidable({});
-        form.parse(request, async (error, fields, files) => {
+        // parse our request in order to get adequate values for our file to upload form.parse(request, async (error, fields, files) => {
           if (error) {
-            reject(error);
+            // in case of error, the promise rejects (resulting in an error catched in our upload form) reject(error);
           } else {
-            const { file } = files;
+            // formidable offers us a handy way to get the file data exactly how we need it to pass it to the cloudinary upload API const { file } = files;
+            // newFilename is a temporary filename like e.g. "de49ea6ae2b56c0208f640300"
             const { newFilename, filepath } = file;
-            const result = await cloudinary.v2.uploader.upload(filepath, {
+            // finally we call the cloudinary upload API with our values and pass the temporary filename as public_id const result = await cloudinary.v2.uploader.upload(filepath, {
               public_id: newFilename
             });
             console.log("API: response from cloudinary: ", result);
             response.status(201).json(result);
-            resolve();
+            // As our request is successful, we call the promises' resolve()-method (fulfilling the try block in our upload form handler) resolve();
           }
         });